Financial Books to Guide Your Finances This Year

 If the ideas of the FIRE movement intrigue you, both Karen Iorio Adelson of New York Magazine and Beverly Bird of The Balance recommend “Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence.”
 Instead of giving you tips on how to manage your money for daily expenses, Robin and Dominguez focus on helping you first develop big-picture goals.
 Once you know how much money you need to accomplish those, the book then asks you how much money you are willing to trade your life for.
 This sounds harsh, but the authors point out that your job is essentially you trading parts of your life force for cash.
 Once you put that in perspective, it might be easier to make cuts to your lifestyle in the interest of having to work less (and keep more of your life) further down the road.

-These certainly are not the only books on personal finance that can help you in 2020, but they’re a good head start.
+These certainly are not the only books on personal finance that can help you in the New Year, but they’re a good head start.
 If you’re looking for more guidance for your financial life, find some good books that will help you achieve your financial goals for this year.
 Plus, you can head to our Financial Education Center, where we have tons of short articles to help you get started on the right financial path.